andrewbrg/crouton-auto/README.md

 # Linux 18.04 (Bionic) dual OS on ChromeOS via Crouton

+**Important**

+Crouton has been replaced by stock Crostini, if you are using that (and should be) then refer to this: https://github.com/andrewbrg/deb9-dev-machine

+Otherwise;

 Download latest version here: [https://goo.gl/EYStRG](https://goo.gl/EYStRG) _(open->right click->save as)_

 This is a handy script to automatically set up an Ubuntu dev machine on your chromebook.
 The Ubuntu will be installed in a chroot along with your current Chrome operating system _(you can run two operating systems in parallel)_.
 The Crouton project is developed/maintained by David Schneider @ https://github.com/dnschneid